Below are some FAQs, please see if these answer your enquiry. If not please submit a question via the yellow button at the bottom of the page.

 We advertise training days on the UKONS Acute Oncology MIG page and in our breaking news letter.

 There is also a set of training slides on the Acute Oncology MIG page.
+A number of train the trainer events have been previously run so local dissemination of training can be run.

 ...work in progress..